saveweb/tech-support-alert/README.md

 **Note: Some css/image/js files are not downloaded/Processed well.**

-**Note: Github page treats no-suffix html file as a "file", not web pages.
+**Note: Github page treats no-suffix html file as a "file" Instead of web pages.
 This will cause some URLs unable to be accessed normally.
 We are trying other options.**

 ---